iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ## Confidential Computing application

-If you're developing a Confidential Computing application, then you'll need to be aware of important information.

-### Remote attestation
-With the integration of TEE frameworks in iExec, you do not need to worry about [remote attestation](../help/glossary.md#remote-attestation). iExec does that for you, guaranteeing that the code is running inside an enclave.

-### The SMS is not meant to be a recovery storage

 {% hint style="warning" %}
 The following applies only to the Scone framework.
 {% endhint %}

-Let's talk about the [SMS](confidential-computing/access-confidential-assets.md).
-As seen before, this is a critical component.
-It holds all the secrets you give it, so nobody should be able to access its memory.
-That's why the production SMS runs inside an enclave.
+If you're developing a Confidential Computing application, then you'll need to be aware of important information.

+### SMS running inside an enclave

+The [iExec SMS](confidential-computing/access-confidential-assets.md) is a crucial component for TEE tasks on iExec.
+The SMS is in charge of:
+- storing all secrets of iExec users (application developer, requester, dataset owner)
+- defining - by following on-chain governance - which secrets are accessible to a specific enclave.

+To reach a higher level of security on the production environment, the iExec SMS runs inside an enclave.

 The consequences are fairly easy to explain: if this enclave is lost, everything it contains is lost as well!
 To ensure security for your secrets, the SMS has been designed so nobody can retrieve the secrets it holds - even iExec, the root-privilege user, can't retrieve the secrets they don't own.
 These secrets are only exposed outside the enclave when they are sent to the CAS over a RA-TLS channel to create the Scone session.
 Please remember to keep your secrets locally in case the enclave is lost.
 Otherwise, nobody will be able to restore them.